RECRUITMENTS, HIRING EVENTS & JOB POSTINGS

 Share job orders, get screened referrals through our programs, or inquire about any employer service.

 Workforce Alliance believes employers know best what skills they want from new hires.
 Who better to train them?
 Workforce Alliance provides employers with grants that offset 50% of eligible new hire wages while they learn essential job skills.
+Eligible candidates may include dislocated workers, low income adults or youth, or participants in sector-based training programs.

 Frequently Asked Questions About On-The-Job Training: